Refinement invariance of intersection (co)homologies: CS-sets

 We study the behavior of the perversities concerning the charts of \propref{Max}.
-More precisely, if $I \colon (X,\SS) \to (X,\TT)$ is the stratified map induced by the refinement $(X,\SS)\triangleleft (X,\TT)$ and $\ov p$ is a perversity on $(X,\SS)$ we study the relation between $\ov p$ and $I_\star \ov p$ under the previous conventions \eqref{eq:conv} following the three cases presented in \propref{Max}.
+More precisely, if $I \colon (X,\SS) \to (X,\TT)$ is the stratified map induced by the refinement $(X,\SS)\triangleleft (X,\TT)$ and $\ov p$ is a perversity on $(X,\SS)$ \rojo we study the perversities $\ov p$ and $I_\star \ov p$ \negro under the previous conventions \eqref{eq:conv} following the three cases presented in \propref{Max}.